Mateo-EBA/Keras-UNet-Architectures/README.md

 Contributions to add more U-Net variants or improve existing ones are welcome!
 Please follow the standard contribution guidelines.

 ## License
-This project is licenced under the [GNU General Public License v3](https://www.gnu.org/licenses/gpl-3.0.html).
+This project is licensed under the [GNU General Public License v3](https://www.gnu.org/licenses/gpl-3.0.html).